-PVD coated coloured stainless steel is used in the creation of sculpture, architecture, jewellery, phones and is used for interiors and exteriors.
-We look at this very versatile medium.
+PVD coloured stainless steel, used in the creation of sculpture, jewellery and phones, is also sufficiently robust to be specified by interior designers and architects for interior and exterior architectural use.
+We take a snapshot of this very versatile medium.

 PVD coating – a spectrum of colour options